 The term "crossover artist" can mean many things.
-In the case of Argentine pianist and composer Dario Boente, it means a musician who is equally at home performing romantic Argentine and jazz compositions on a grand piano, as he is programming world-beat electronica.
+In the case of Argentinian born pianist and composer Dario Boente, it means a musician who is equally at home performing romantic Argentine and jazz compositions on a grand piano, as he is programming world-beat electronica.

 Currently, Dario leads his own music projects and works in the studio as a session pianist/keyboardist.